namebasehq/api-documentation/auth.md

 # Auth for the Namebase API

-To obtain an API key, visit the settings page on https://www.namebase.io/pro and follow the instructions in the user interface.
+To obtain an API key, visit the keys page on https://www.namebase.io/pro/keys and follow the instructions in the user interface.

 **Be careful with your API keys: they grant unrestricted access to your exchange account.**